+- Adds space for emergency response number;

+- Adds Generator's site address;

+- Allows up to six waste codes for each waste stream:

+- Adds a box to indicate if waste stream is U.S. DOT regulated;

+- Adds space for import/export

+- information;

-- Adds space for emergency response number; - Adds Generator's site address;Allows up to six waste codes for - Adds a box to indicate if waste - stream is U.S. DOT regulated; Adds space for import/export information: - Adds room for destination facilities to note discrepancies or if container residues exceed empty levels; - Adds a new field for a manifest reference number when waste is rejected or if container residues are shipped on a new manifest; - Adds a separate field for alternative facility information and aignatures; - signatures; Uses HW Report Management Codes to replace handling codes; - Prohibits the use of fractions or decimal points in waste quantities - Discourages use of large quantity units in Item 11 (e.g. tons or cubic - units in Item 11 (e.g. tons or cubic yards) when other units, i.e. pounds, are more accurate.
+Adds room for destination - facilities to note discrepancies or if container residues exceed empty levels;

+Adds a new field for a manifest - reference number when waste is rejected or if container residues are shipped on a new manifest; - Adds a separate field for alternative facility information and signatures; - Uses HW Report Management Codes to replace handling codes; - Prohibits the use of fractions or decimal points in waste quantities in Item 10: and - Discourages use of large quantity units in Item 11 (e.g. tons or cubic yards) when other units, i.e. pounds, are more accurate.